rsyncOSX/rsyncuidocs/content/en/docs/_index.md

 {{< alert color="warning" >}}

-**Important Note:** RsyncUI is a specialized application designed exclusively for backup and secure file management.
+RsyncUI is a specialized application designed exclusively for backup and secure file management.
 It operates in conjunction with the command-line tool rsync, which is responsible for the actual synchronization process.
 If you are seeking a comprehensive backup solution that can create a complete image of your drive for restoration in the event of a catastrophic event, RsyncUI is not the appropriate tool for your needs.

 {{< /alert >}}